 Let’s take the kick drum, again, as an example of a not-so-pleasant mixing situation.
 You solo the drums, and the kick doesn’t have enough low end and punch.

 Ok, you boost a hefty 6 or 7 dB of 60 Hz to address the low end and add a compressor to add more punch.
 But as you move through your session, you feel like the kick doesn’t have a well-defined low end, so you try to carve the low end a bit more, and now it sounds as if there is not enough low end!
-Or let’s say you have a of an acoustic guitar.
+Or let’s say you have a stereo recording of an acoustic guitar.

-An acoustic guitar in should full, wide, and have depth to it.
+An acoustic guitar in stereo should sound full, wide, and have depth to it.
 But once you solo the track, you find that it seriously lacks low end, the midrange is off and honky, and if you try to remove these problems with an EQ surgically, you find that other problems arise suddenly.

 If the low-end sounds unnatural, you have probably carved out all of the essential mid-range, making the high-end seem too loud.

 Sometimes you feel like you have spent all of your “producer’s tricks” to no avail!
-I believe we’ve all been in this frustrating situation where you end up chasing your own tail and making things worse all the while.
-That is the time when you should change your perspective and perhaps focus your attention on correction.
+I believe we’ve all been in this frustrating situation where you end up chasing your own tail and making things sound worse all the while.
+That is the time when you should change your perspective and perhaps focus your attention on phase correction.

-If you are a beginner and still unsure of what a “phasey” track sounds like, you can check it using a meter plugin.
+If you are a beginner and still unsure of what a “phasey” track sounds like, you can check it using a phase meter plugin.
 There are numerous options out there, even some free ones that do the job.

 A couple I like include MFreeformPhase by MeldaProduction and FaTimeAlign by ForwardAudio.

-Now that you know how to recognize and track down problems, you can start fixing these issues, so how do you do it?
+Now that you know how to recognize and track down phase problems, you can start fixing these issues, so how do you do it?

-How Do I Fix Problems?
+How Do I Fix Phase Problems?

-Fortunately, there are a couple of ways to go about fixing these problems.
+Fortunately, there are a couple of ways to go about fixing these phase problems.
 Let’s start with the most simple one!

-Use a P Correction Plugin
+Use a Phase Correction Plugin

 This approach is really straightforward.
-You basically connect one or more signals to a reference and let the software do its job.
+You basically connect one or more signals to a reference signal and let the software do its job.

 There are many options out there, even some free stuff.
 The most widely used ones are probably Auto-Align by SoundRadix and InPhase by Waves.
-It is the most simple and hassle-free way of getting your tracks in a good correlation.
+It is the most simple and hassle-free way of getting your tracks in a good phase correlation.
 However, this method has its flaws, the main one being that the software doesn’t do such a good job when working with complex material like live drums.
 That is why you should look into the other methods as well.

-Invert The P
+Invert The Phase

 Basically, with this feature, you invert the waveform of one of the tracks and align the peaks and troughs.
-If once the is inverted on one of the tracks, you get a lot more low end, or a muddy track gets a more solid punch, you are on the right track!
+If once the phase is inverted on one of the tracks, you get a lot more low end, or a muddy track gets a more solid punch, you are on the right track!

-If there are multiple signals (say, you have used 3 drum samples on a snare), try out which combination of inverted tracks works the best.
+If there are multiple signals (say, you have used 3 drum samples on a snare), try out which combination of phase inverted tracks works the best.
 Although these two methods, covered so far, will get the job done in 90% of situations, there are cases when none of them give the desired result.

 If that’s the case, it’s time to take matters into your own hands!

-Align The P Manually
+Align The Phase Manually

 There really is no hard and fast rule when it comes to this.
 You move the track until you feel like you have the best balance that serves the effect you are after in your mix.
 If you are not into the idea of zooming in and dragging waveforms, a plugin like Eventide’s Precision Time Align lets you delay a track by samples.
 It does the same thing more efficiently, but you won’t have a visual representation of the waveforms.

 There are ways in which a perfectly well-recorded track can become “phasey.”
-Actually, we introduce shifts all the time through an EQ or any other multi-band plugin (multi-band compressor, multi-band distortion) on the cutoff frequencies.
+Actually, we introduce phase shifts all the time through an EQ or any other multi-band plugin (multi-band compressor, multi-band distortion) on the cutoff frequencies.

 It would be best if you judged the trade-off depending on what fits your mix better.